 Do’s and Don’t of Home Loans

-- don’t open any new credit
+- don’t open any new credit lines

-- don’t make any “random” deposits
+- don’t make any “random” deposits to your bank accounts

 - don’t transfer money around or close bank accounts